skip to main content

 We will only share personal information for data matching purposes where we have an agreement in place with the commercial customer or partner.
 This ensures that they comply with their data protection obligations, protect the information we share and limit the use of any shared information.

 We may provide commercial customers and partners with information about the effectiveness of campaigns they run and well as the potential reach of future campaigns by providing aggregated reports of customer segments.
 This is called audience insights and helps us plan promotions and other marketing campaigns.
 Your personal information is not shared for this activity.
-You have the right to object to us processing your information this way, known as profiling.
-If you would like to opt-out of profiling, you can do this in your account preferences or by contacting us using the details below, where this feature is available.

 Analysis and product development